jonnymind/SIRPAS/London_Mysteries/Magic_System/Kabbalah/Mana.md

 same shrine/church/temple every week.

 There is no upper limit to the amount of mana that can be accumulated this way;
-however, natural recovery will replenish the portion below the double of the level of Kabbalah.
+however, natural recovery will replenish just the portion below the double of the level of Kabbalah.

 For example, a character with Kabbalah 10 might have accumulated 80 Mana.
 No